 The quest "Retake Weathertop" features a troll at the very peak of Weathertop as the final foe, and for many players (save for those who finished one particular questline in the Hobbit starting area), this is the first time they get to battle one.
 Later areas features trolls in much bigger numbers, and you will go one on one against them much more often from that point forward.

-Even though Moria (Khazad-dûm) was eventually re-settled, it didn't happen until a few years after the War of the Ring.
+Even though Khazad-dûm was eventually re-settled, it didn't happen until a few years after the War of the Ring, a fact confirmed to be known to the game writers.
 Which means the Iron Garrison expedition is doomed to fail.

 Dual Wielding: Champions' main shtick; Burglars and Hunters can do it as well.
-High-level Lore-masters can eventually dual-wield with a sword and a staff if they equip the appropriate trait.
+High-level Lore-masters can eventually dual-wield with a sword and a staff.

 Dude, Where's My Respect?: Actually somewhat justified.
 Prior to Moria, you spend a lot of time helping the Rangers, who in the books are described as protecting the lands of Eriador without being thanked for it, and being happy with it; They probably wouldn't want you to drop the charade.
 This becomes even more apparent when you return to the Prancing Pony during the gathering of the Grey Company.
 Because of everything you have done throughout the game, the inhabitants of Bree have been able to live their lives as they always have, none of them knowing what kind of horrors you have saved them from.
 At one point, Glorfindel even suggests that a song should be written about the player's deeds, but Gandalf says no, that such things should be delayed until Sauron is ultimately defeated.

-Prior to the release of the "Shores of the Great River" update, the Elves of Lothlorien refused to even let you enter their domain until you proved your worth, despite the fact that you've literally survived crawling through Moria.
-Trying to enter the Golden Woods anyway would leave you instantly peppered with a volley of arrows.
+Prior to the release of the "Shores of the Great River" update, the Elves of Lothlórien refused to even let you enter their domain until you proved your worth, despite the fact that you've survived crawling through Moria.
+Trying to enter the Golden Woods anyway would leave you instantly peppered with a volley of arrows from a dozen unseen archers.
 These days the elves will complain about so many people being allowed inside their forest, but they no longer shoot you down for crossing the border.

 Dungeon Crawling: Moria could be considered to be the ultimate dungeon crawl, as many areas are still not under the control of the Moria Expeditionary Dwarves.